 The regulatory document requires the operators to address the process in a more statistically scientific way, introducing the concept of Contamination Control Strategy.
 This means addressing primary container integrity with a more global approach and shifting from probabilistic sterile testing to deterministic closure testing.

-This webinar will illustrate the impact this approach has on parenteral product inspection and container closure integrity.
+This webinar illustrate the impact this approach has on parenteral product inspection and container closure integrity.
 Leveraging on Stevanato Group's wide expertise, we will guide the audience through this journey to enhance patients' safety and package integrity during the entire life cycle.

 Pharma Inspection Product Development Manager - Stevanato Group